 With all the responses, our research team will compare the public feedback.
 They’ll communicate it back to the rest of the Digital Product teams developing the new digital services.
 These teams will then design better prototypes and will come up with new questions.
 Our user researchers will test the new version with people the following week.
 This cycle continues.

-We all learnt so much to improve next time we go out.
-Simple things like, another pop-up sign, and big, friendly, name badges.
+We all learned so much to improve next time we go out.
+Simple things, like getting another pop-up sign, and big, friendly, name badges.
 Often little things make all the difference.